grommunio/admin-api/doc/rst/grommunio-admin-fs.rst

 Description
 ===========

-Show space used by user and domain home directories or remove unsued files.
+Show space used by user and domain home directories or remove unused files.

 Unused files may remain when users or domains are deleted without